Silver Jews' David Berman Dies At 52

 When asked how he hoped his new music would be received, Berman said, "Before I can think of any other hope I have to hope the music will not bother or disgust other people who are in earshot when it's played.
 I'm not complaining.
 Some people like my singing.
 But it sounds like bad singing to a lot of other people."

-Stream A Selection Of David Berman's Greatest Hits
+Stream A Selection Of David Berman's Greatest Songs

 Berman's voice didn't sound bad to the cult following he developed during the 1990s as the leader of Silver Jews, the band he formed in 1989 with future Pavement stars Stephen Malkmus and Bob Nastanovich.
 Pavement would quickly became indie darlings with the single "Summer Babe" in 1991, so by the time Berman released the first Silver Jews album, Starlite Walker, in 1994, the group was known more as a Pavement side project than a legitimate band.
 It didn't help that Starlite Walker's closest thing to a hit, "Advice To The Graduate," featured Malkmus on the chorus.